 Atem ate as he walked.

-Back at the mansion, when he put his wallet away, a receipt came out with it.
+Back at the Kaiba mansion, when he went to put the wallet away, a receipt came out with it.

-A small paper, neatly folded.
-Unfolded, it listed the items ordered and the amount.
+A small paper folded neatly.
+Opened, it listed the items ordered and the amounts.

-At the very bottom, in small print, was the name of the issuer.
+At the very bottom, in small characters, the issuer was printed.

 Kaiba Corporation.